s2l1/Headless-Samourai-Dojo/README.md

 ## 1. [HARDWARE REQUIREMENTS]
 - https://forum.odroid.com/viewtopic.php?f=176&t=33781
-I am using this with a 500gb Samsung Portable SSD + USB3.0 and SD card.
-I reccommend quality SD card.
-I am also using hardline internet connection.
-You will need a Windows / Linux / Mac with good specs that is on the same network as the ODROID.
+I am using this with a 500gb Samsung Portable SSD USB3.0, hardline connections, and SD card.
+Add a battery back up later on to be sure your ODROID wont lose power during bad weather.
+You will also need a Windows / Linux / Mac with good specs that is on the same network as the ODROID.
 Before this I have tried to get running on a Pi3b+ but had a problem.
 Hypothesis for problem "nodejs can communicate with bitcoind but it doesn't get a response fast enough."
-If you get Dojo running on Pi3b+ please contact or post a guide.
+If you get Dojo running on Pi3b+ please contact or post a guide to the Dojo community.

 ## 2. [OPERATING SYSTEM]